 Our city has an established identity as a forward-thinking community that cares about the quality of life it offers its citizens.
 The Environmental Services Department, part of the Sustainability Services Area, supports our community’s values and adopted policy goals by offering programs and services that improve indoor and outdoor air quality; increase recycling and waste diversion; coordinate municipal sustainability activities; undertake environmental data management; and participate in strategic FortZed municipal and community efforts.

-The Environmental Services Department is developing a draft Strategic Plan to guide future program, policy and funding decisions.
+The Environmental Services Department has completed a departmental strategic plan to guide future program, policy and funding decisions.
+Read the Environmental Services Strategic Plan (PDF 4.8MB)

 The Air Quality program offers education, monitoring, reporting, and community action opportunities to help reduce specific air pollutants, as well as our collective carbon footprint.
 Information about the City’s climate protection initiatives, particulate matter, carbon monoxide, wood burning, ground level ozone, radon testing and more is available at this this Air Quality page.